quantotto/rpi/README.md

 Building Raspeberry Pi image for Quantotto Agents deployment.

+> NOTE:
-> NOTE: we assume you have a basic Raspberry Image (either downloaded or manually build)
+> - We assume you have a base Raspberry Image (either downloaded or manually built with pi-gen tool)
-> The procedures and tools provided in the repo are adding Quantotto packages
-> and necessary configuration on top of existing OS image
+> - The procedures and tools provided in the repo are adding Quantotto packages and necessary configuration on top of existing OS image

+## Pre-requisites

-## Pre-requisites (these instructions don't cover how to install these)
+> NOTE:  these instructions don't cover how to install / configure pre-requisites

 - Ubuntu 18.04 or later
 - Docker